riegllms/ros-riegl-vz/riegl_vz/README.md

 The execution state of the background task will be published in 'opstate' field of 'diagnostics' topic.
 The node is locked until all background tasks have finished and the operating state is 'waiting' again.
-If an error occurs, the 'error' field of 'diagnostics' topic will show an error message (e.g. 'scan registration failed').
+If an error occurs, the 'task_error' field of 'diagnostics' topic will show an error message (e.g. 'scan registration failed').

 If parameter '\~scan_publish' is enabled, acquired data will be published on 'pointcloud' topic soon after scanning has finished.